West Kensington: Commerce, education and religion

 Local business consists of small shops, offices and restaurants, with the Olympia Exhibition Centre nearby.
 West Kensington is within easy reach of Earl's Court, and the Broadways of Fulham and Hammersmith.
 There are several pubs and hotels, including The Albion public house, which is reputedly haunted.
 The Baron's Court Theatre is located in the basement of The Curtains Up bar and restaurant.
 One of the oldest extant Polish Patisserie-delicatessens in London, Prima, was opened in North End Road in 1946.
 For several decades after World War II, the editorial offices of the Polish Daily, the UK's oldest Polish language paper, were located in Charleville Road.
-The Carnival Store is a longstanding fancy dress and costume shop in Hammersmith Road and family owned for the past 40 years.

 In February 2009, the W14 postcode became the first London postal area without a post office, until a sub-post office agreement was reached with the retail outlet, North End News.